- Class: Insecta (Insect)

 Larva— Looking like worms or caterpillars, beetle larvae hatch from eggs.
 They are sometimes called grubs at this stage.
 Most beetle larvae have from one to six simple eyes on each side of the head and mouthparts for eating.
 They eat and grow, molting as they get bigger and bigger.

 Pupa— At the end of the larval stage, the grubs either create a pupation cell or find a safe place to go to protect their body during the change.
-For example, scarabs form their protective cell out of soil, wood particles, and their own saliva; diving beetles burrow into the bank of a water source; many species of wood boring beetles just stop eating and pupate within their own feeding tunnels.
+For example, scarabs form their protective cell out of soil, wood particles, and their own saliva; diving beetles burrow into the bank of a water source; many types of wood boring beetles just stop eating and pupate within their own feeding tunnels.
 Beetles that go through a pupal stage develop the adult legs, wings, antennae, and reproductive system at this time.
 However, a few beetle families skip the entire pupal stage and keep the features of the larva!

 Adult— When the adult beetle emerges from the pupal stage, its body is soft and pale.
 Soon, the body covering becomes hard, and the beetle's true colors appear.
 The hind wings and elytra push to the outside of the body.

-Many beetle species are considered pests.
+Many beetles are considered pests.
 These beetle pests cause millions of dollars in damage to plant products and transmit disease.
 Woodworm and death watch beetles (Anobiidae family) can eat furniture and wood floors, and carpet beetles (Dermestidae family) eat wool; weevils (Curculionoidae superfamily) attack crops, such as cotton, apples, corn, and more.
 The Colorado or potato beetle Leptinotarsa decemlineata can destroy a potato crop.

-Several known beetle species are at critical risk.
+Several known beetles are at critical risk.
 For example, the Frigate Island giant tenebrionid Polposipus herculeanus is native to only the small Frigate Island in the Seychelles island chain in the Indian Ocean.
 As more humans arrive on the island, the flightless beetle’s habitat is destroyed.
 Agricultural development in central California’s vernal pools has left the delta green ground beetle Elaphrus viridis at critical risk.